-Attempts to resolve this quandary using 3-site non-pairwise (trio) interactions [78,79] did not prove entirely satisfactory.
-In contrast, on the hexagonal Cu(111) surface, only NN interactions are needed to account adequately for the experimental data [79,80].
-In fact, for the NN model on a hexagonal grid, [81] found an exact and simple, albeit implicit, expression for the ECS.
-However, on such (111) surfaces (and basal planes of hcp crystals), lateral pair interactions alone cannot break the symmetry to produce a difference in energies between the two kinds of step edges, viz. {100} and {111} microfacets (A and B steps, respectively, with no relation to types A and B!).
-The simplest viable explanation is an orientation-dependent trio interaction; calculations of such energies support this idea [79,80].
+tirely satisfactory.
+In contrast, on the hexagonal Cu(111) surface, only NN interactions are needed to account adequately for the experimental data [Stasevich et al. 2005, 2006].
+In fact, for the NN model on a hexagonal grid, Zia [1986] found an exact and simple, albeit implicit, exact expression for the ECS.
+However, on such (111) surfaces (and basal planes of hcp crystals) lateral pair interactions alone cannot break the symmetry to produce a difference in energies between the two kinds of step edges, viz. {100} and {111}) microfacets (A and B steps, respectively, with no relation to types A and B!).
+The simplest viable explanation is an orientation-dependent trio interaction; calculations of such energies support this idea [Stasevich et al. 2005, 2006].

-Strictly speaking, of course, there should be no 2D facet (straight edge) and accompanying sharp edges (corners) at T > 0 (see Refs [82-85] and references therein) since that would imply 1D long-range order, which should not occur for short-range interactions.
-Measurements of islands at low temperatures show edges that appear to be facets and satisfy Wulff corollaries such as that the ratio of the distances of two unlike facets from the center equals the ratio of their f_i [86].
-Thus, this issue is often just mentioned in passing [87] or even ignored.
-On the other hand, sophisticated approximations for $f_i(\theta)$ for the 2D Ising model, including NNN bonds, have been developed, e.g., Ref.
-[88], allowing numerical tests of the degree to which the ECS deviates from a polygon near corners of the latter.
-One can also gauge the length scale at which deviations from a straight edge come into play by using that the probability per atom along the edge for a kink to occur is essentially the Boltzmann factor associated with the energy to create the kink [89].
+Strictly speaking, of course, there should be no 2D facet (straight edge) and accompanying sharp edges (corners) at T > 0 [Gallavotti 1972; Abraham and Reed 1974, 1976; Avron et al. 1982 and references therein] since that would imply 1D long-range order, which should not occur for short-range interactions.
+Measurements of islands at low temperatures show edges that appear to be facets and satisfy Wulff corollaries such as that the ratio of the distances of two unlike facets from the center equals the ratio of their f_i [Kodambaka et al. 2006].
+Thus, this issue is often just mentioned in passing [Michely and Krug, 2004] or even ignored.
+On the other hand, sophisticated approximations for $f_i(\theta)$ for the 2D Ising model, including NNN bonds have been developed, e.g. [Stasevich and Einstein 2007], allow numerical tests of the degree to which the ECS deviates from a polygon near corners of the latter.
+One can also gauge the length scale at which deviations from a straight edge come into play by using that the probability per atom along the edge for a kink to occur is essentially the Boltzmann factor associated with the energy to create the kink [Weeks 2014].

 Especially for heteroepitaxial island systems (when the island consists of a different species from the substrate), strain plays an important if not dominant role.
-Such systems have been investigated, e.g., by Liu [90], who points out that for such systems the shape does not simply scale with λ , presumably implying the involvement of some new length scale[s].
-A dramatic manifestation of strain effects is the island shape transition of Cu on Ni(001), which changes from compact to ramified as island size increases [91].
+Such systems have been investigated, e.g., by F. Liu [2006], who points out that for such systems the shape does not simply scale with λ , presumably implying the involvement of some new length scale[s].
+A dramatic manifestation of strain effects is the island shape transition of Cu on Ni(001), which changes from compact to ramified as island size increases [Müller et al. 1998].
 For small islands, additional quantum-size and other effects lead to favored island sizes (magic numbers).